 Let’s start with the beginning.
-Dreamhost, unlike Bluehost, doesn’t offer cPanel.
+DreamHost, unlike Bluehost, doesn’t offer cPanel.
 There’s a proprietary interface in place.
-This is because Dreamhost isn’t a particular fan of third-party interfaces like Plesk and cPanel.
-Dreamhost’s interfaces offer about the same things that other user interfaces offer, and we don’t think it would make any difference to people new to hosting.
+This is because DreamHost isn’t a particular fan of third-party interfaces like Plesk and cPanel.
+DreamHost’s interfaces offer about the same things that other user interfaces offer, and we don’t think it would make any difference to people new to hosting.
 However, for people who are already used to cPanel or Plesk, it might take a bit of getting used to.
-Unfortunately, that’s not where the inconvenience ends for users moving over from other Web-hosts.
-Dreamhost doesn’t have an automatic way to import data from other hosts.
+Unfortunately, that’s not where the inconvenience ends for users moving over from another hosting provider.
+DreamHost doesn’t have an automatic way to import data from other hosts.
 That is, if you’re moving your website over from a cPanel, you’ll have to transfer the files and databases manually.

 Money-Back Guarantee Policy

-After purchasing a Webhosting plan, it is possible that the performance you’re experiencing is less than what you expected when you paid.
+After purchasing a Webhosting plan, it is possible that the performance you’re experiencing is less than what you paid for.
 If that happens, what options are open to you?

 Bluehost has the industry-standard 30-day money-back guarantee policy.
-This means that if within thirty days of purchasing your first plan, you decide that there are 99 things you would do, but hosting your website with that particular web host isn’t one, you have the option of cancelling your plan and getting a full refund.
+This means that if within thirty days of purchasing your first plan, you decide that there are 99 things you would do, but hosting your website with that particular hosting provider isn’t one, you have the option of cancelling your plan and getting a full refund.
 There are some limitations on the refunds, though.
-For example, if you’ve received a free domain name, a fee of about $15 will be deducted from the refunds to be gotten.
+For example, if you’ve received a free domain name, a fee of $15.99 will be deducted from the refunds to be gotten.
 The question, though, is whether 30-days will be able to gauge whether a Webhosting plan is perfect for you.
 We don’t think it will be.

-Enter Dreamhost, with probably its most popular feature.
-Dreamhost boasts of a 97-day money-back guarantee.
+Enter DreamHost, with probably its most popular feature.
+DreamHost boasts of a 97-day money-back guarantee.
 This means that you get about three months and a week to check whether your plan fits the specs of what you want.
-We’ve been reviewing Web-hosts for a while now, and we must say, this is the longest money-back guarantee we’ve ever seen.
+We’ve been reviewing hosting providers for a while now, and we must say, this is the longest money-back guarantee we’ve ever seen.

 Bluehost offers three customer support channels which are the phone, live chat, and ticketing support.
 These channels are available 24/7 on all plans.
 There is also a very up to date knowledge base that provides articles and tutorials on basic issues that users might encounter.

-We tried to connect, repeatedly, with a live rep through Dreamhost’s live chat support.
+We tried to connect, repeatedly, with a live rep through DreamHost’s live chat support.
 We experienced an average wait time of 5 minutes, however, sometimes we had to wait as long as 10 minutes before we were connected.
 Upon connection, we asked a series of questions and some reps were able to answer us instantaneously.
 However, this was not the same for others as we had to wait for up to five minutes before getting an answer.
 Perhaps they had to confirm the answers to our questions from a senior officer?
 We can’t tell for sure, but it was definitely not seamless.
 The reps were friendly and courteous enough, but we had the impression that not enough of the people we chatted with were properly competent hands who could help us if we ran into a proper problem.
-Of course, we could be wrong, but we doubt it.

-The question of security isn’t whether a Web-host is secure or not, the question is how much security is provided for free and how helpful the Web-host is in the case of external attacks or a corrupt database.
+The question of security isn’t whether Bluehost and DreamHost are secure or not, the question is how much security is provided for free and how helpful the hosting provider is in the case of external attacks or a corrupt database.
 In addition, are backups provided for free?
 If yes, how often are they?

 Bluehost Security Features

-Overall, it is impossible to know the true strength of Web-host security until an attack is carried out.
+Overall, it is impossible to know the true strength of a security system until an attack is carried out.
 But from what we could find, Bluehost has a more coherent and impressive security infrastructure.
-Add that to the fact that Bluehost has not had any recent security breach compared to Dreamhost, the decision becomes easier to make.
+Add that to the fact that Bluehost has not had any recent security breach compared to DreamHost, the decision becomes easier to make.
 Bluehost takes this one for us.